 The School of Hotel Tourism and Management (SHTM) sets itself apart from other hospitality and tourism educational institutions by consistently earning a high standing in the upper echelons of international rankings.

-In 2021, for the fifth year in a row, the SHTM is ranked No. 1 in the world in the "Hospitality and Tourism Management" category according to ShanghaiRanking's Global Ranking of Academic Subjects.
+In 2022, for the sixth year in a row, the SHTM is ranked No. 1 in the world in the "Hospitality and Tourism Management" category according to ShanghaiRanking's Global Ranking of Academic Subjects.

 For four consecutive years, the Field Based Ranking produced by the University Ranking by Academic Performance Laboratory placed PolyU in the top spot in the Commerce, Management, Tourism and Services category in 2017-2018, 2018-2019, 2019-2020 and 2020-2021.